daya-prac/Global-AppMenu/README.md

 Installation Instructions:
 --------------
+1. Install the unity-gtk-module package.
+2. Restart your computer.
-1. Download this applet from their website : https://github.com/lestcape/Global-AppMenu
+3. Download this applet from their website : https://github.com/lestcape/Global-AppMenu
-2. Unzip the downloaded file and copy the folder globalAppMenu@lestcape at ~/.local/share/cinnamon/applets/
+4. Unzip the downloaded file and copy the folder globalAppMenu@lestcape at ~/.local/share/cinnamon/applets/
-3. Enable the applet in Cinnamon Settings and use it.
+5. Enable the applet in Cinnamon Settings.
+6. Logout and login again.

+To remove, disable the applet, reset the gsettings values: gsettings reset org.cinnamon.settings-daemon.plugins.xsettings overrides gsettings reset org.cinnamon.settings-daemon.plugins.xsettings enabled-gtk-modules

+If you don't use unity desktop, remove the package, unity-gtk-module.
+Restart your computer.

 ==============
 Thank you very much for using this product.